pateldevang/ip-subnetting-in-cpp/README.md

-1. User inputs - block of ipv4 addresses and netmask(Host)
+**Input** - block of ipv4 addresses and netmask(Host)
-2. output - number of subnets, first address in the block, last address in the block, number of addresses in the block
+**Output** - number of subnets, first address in the block, last address in the block, number of addresses in the block